 “We are all truly amazed when the proof comes from your hands.
 We think of all the rushing and tearing around and stress to get everything to you, and then the miracle happens; we see the work come back to us in such a special way.
 We are truly blessed to have you on the team.”
 Sylvia Anthony, client

-Clear means first of all understanding what it is you need to communicate, and then delivering that message in plain language that even your grandmother could understand.
+Clear means understanding what it is you need to communicate, and then delivering that message in language that even your grandmother could understand.

 Concise: deliver your message in as few words as possible.

 Targeted means really knowing your audience; this may require some listening.

 There is a saying that goes “Being honest may not get you a lot of friends, but it will get you the right ones.”